 When you invest in an Airbnb, it’s exciting to think about earning income from a property that you own.
-It’s also somewhat overwhelming if you’ve just acquired the property or you’re transforming one you already own into a short-term rental.
+It’s also somewhat overwhelming if you’ve just acquired the property, or you’re transforming one you already own into a short-term rental.

 You’re going to be furnishing an entire space, and you’re not doing it with your own preferences in mind.
 You’re doing it with your guests in mind, and you have to really think about what they’re going to want and put yourself in their shoes.
-If you’ve stayed in Airbnbs before as a guest, it can be helpful.
+If you’ve stayed in Airbnb before as a guest, it can be helpful.

 It’s also important to realize that while not everyone is going to have the same taste, you can still create something that appeals to the broad majority of guests because it’s clean, comfortable, and relaxing.

-From canvas prints of local attractions on the wall to making sure your beds are extra plush, there’s a lot you can do to make sure you get great ratings and that your home is rented out on a regular basis.
+From canvas prints of local attractions on the wall to make sure your beds are extra plush, there’s a lot you can do to make sure you get great ratings and that your home is rented out on a regular basis.

 General Things to Think About